A Quest for the Perfect Chocolate Chip Cookie

 - Turn the cookie dough out onto a work surface and roll it into a log.
 Wrap the dough tightly in plastic wrap, twisting off the ends (or place in a gallon Ziplock).
 Refrigerate for 24-72 hrs before baking.

 Baking the cookies

 - Take the cookie dough out of the refrigerator.
 Allow the cookie dough to sit out at room temperature for 1-2 hrs before baking.
 (The cold butter in the cookie dough will have hardened.)
 Break off enough cookie dough to form a ball.
 If available, use the cookie scoop to portion the size of the dough.

 - Preheat an oven at 350°F/175°C

 - Line a baking sheet pan with non-stick parchment paper or Silpat.

 - A standard half sheet pan can accommodate 6 cookies.
 This will give enough room for the cookies to spread out.
 Using your thumb, press down gently on the dough and add a small pinch of sea salt.
-If the cookie dough breaks apart slightly reform the shape.
+If the cookie dough breaks apart slightly, reform the shape.

 - Remove from the oven and set the sheet pan on a cooling rack.
 Do not move or touch the cookies yet!
 They need to cool off to room temperature on the baking sheet.
 Hot cookies will fall apart.
 Note: some of the cookies may ooze some toffee.
 This is ok.
 Don't try to push it back into the cookie while it is hot.
-After a while the toffee will become solid again and be quite edible.
+After a while, the toffee will become solid again and be quite edible.
 Try to preserve the shape of the cookies.Keep the cookies on the sheet pan until set and cooled.
-Serve right away or keep in airtight container for 2-3 days.
+Serve right away or keep in an airtight container for 2-3 days.